thomas-trendsoft/davserver/README.md

 # davserver

 This is my first real open source project.
-It is a try to build a java implementation of WebDAV (RFC4918) with additional support for CalDAV and CardDAV.
+It is a try to build a java implementation of WebDAV (RFC4918) with additional support for CalDAV and CardDAV (RFC 4791).

 It is an learning project to get a protocol implementation.
 The target is still to get a production ready WebDAV Protocol implementation.
 The API will be able to make simple implementations of file or database resources behind a WebDAV server interface.